 Even the world's best public speakers prepare before important presentations.
-To assist you in preparing your 3MT, please review the following 2020 Virtual 3MT Handbook for UQ HDR Candidates and visit the 3MT website for suggestions that will help you in writing your presentation, creating your slide and practising your presentation.
+To assist your competitors in preparing their 3MT, please review the 3MT website for suggestions that will help your competitors in writing their presentation, creating their slide and practising their presentation.